BigWizzo/weather-app/README.md

-# What To Do
+# Weather App

-- Javascript app for showing current weather of major cities accross the world.
+- Javascript app for showing current weather of major cities across the world.
-- User can toggle the temperature between Fahrenheits and Celsius.
+- User can toggle the temperature between Fahrenheit and Celsius.

 ## Live Demo